 How Do I Increase Humidity in Grow Tent Without Humidifier

 Below we will outline various methods to how to increase humidity in grow tent without a humidifier.
+It is important to control high humidity to avoid issues like bacterial diseases and pest infestations.
 While not all methods are suitable for all growers or grow tents, we’re sure you’ll find some great tips for increasing humidity in grow tent to the optimal level.
+Too much humidity can create an ideal environment for disease and pests, leading to fungal diseases and bacterial growth.

 Solution 1.
 Put soaked sponges near air vents to raise humidity in the tent